adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D38
 Tonight I working in bg-color, this Web app Get Random color and copy to clipboard, I build these app with React

+### R1D39
+Tonight I continued learning React in FreeCodeCamp, where I learned about Create state and set value to the state with the property setState